Purchasing Power Parities

 Nevertheless, PPPs and PPP-based indicators may be used in inter-temporal comparisons under certain circumstances, provided that the results are interpreted with sufficient care.
 For example, while it certainly makes sense to follow the temporal development of volume indices for high-level aggregates like GDP or actual individual consumption, lower-level aggregates will typically show more volatility over time, induced partly by changes in product samples or methodology.

 Interpretation of time series

 The interpretation of a time series that includes PPPs should be guided by the purpose of the analysis.
 The "perfect", multi-purpose indicator that simultaneously captures both spatial and temporal aspects adequately simply does not exist.
-For example, a time series of price level indices does not provide a reliable measure of the development of prices in a given country.
-For that purpose, the consumer price index should be applied instead.
+For example, a time series of PLI does not provide a reliable measure of the development of prices in a given country.
+For that purpose, the CPI should be applied instead.
 Similarly, if we want to compare the rate of price change in two or more countries, the Harmonized Index of Consumer Prices (HICP) is readily available, at least for most European countries.
 Accordingly, a time series of PLIs shows, for each consecutive year, the various countries' price levels in relation to each other, and provides a rough indication of how these relative price levels have developed.